Don’t have time to read the Guide now? We’ll email you a PDF copy.

-This is especially true as this market is open around the clock – giving these new investors greater flexibility regarding when to trade.
+This is especially true as this market is open globally around the clock – giving these new traders greater flexibility regarding when to trade.
 Initial capital requirements are attractive as well – thanks to the high leverage offered by most brokers, you can get started with just a few hundred dollars.

 However, this experience often turns out to be more difficult than anticipated.

-1. Starting without any trading education
+Mistake 1: Starting without any education

-Learn the basics first, and forget about being successful with “get-rich-quick schemes”.
+Don’t run before you can walk!
+Learn the basics first, start out small and slowly, and forget about being successful with “get-rich-quick schemes”.

-2. Investing without a trading plan
+Mistake 2: Trading without a plan

-Because most traders are trying so hard to make the most of the trading opportunities that the markets offer, they forget to follow their trading plan (if they even have one!).
+Because most traders are trying so hard to make the most of the trading opportunities that the markets offer, they forget to follow their trading plan – if they even have one!